-Another example of this would be if your starting pitcher gives up a large number of runs in the first inning.
-If you are down by a substantial number of runs and your offense is not scoring, the last thing you want to do is to burn through arms just to get through the game.
+Another example of this would be if your starting pitcher gave up a large number of runs in the first inning.
+If you are down by a substantial number of runs and your offense is not scoring, the last thing you want to do is burn through your arms just to get through the game.

 In these cases, you may even see some position players who were former pitchers take the mound.
-It doesn’t happen often, but every now and again you get to see an outfielder take the mound and essentially lob pitches across the plate to get the team out of the inning and save the arms in the bullpen.
-Sometimes this strategy works because the pitches are generally significantly slower than the average pitcher and major league batters have a hard time adjusting to the difference.
+It doesn’t happen often, but every now and again, you get to see an outfielder take the mound and essentially lob pitches across the plate to get the team out of the inning and save the arms in the bullpen.
+Sometimes this strategy works because the pitches are generally significantly slower than the average pitcher, and major league batters have a hard time adjusting to the difference.

-Another reason why you may need to use a long relief pitcher is because your starter got thrown out of the game.
+Another reason why you may need to use a long relief pitcher is that your starter got thrown out of the game.
 Again, it is not common, but this is a circumstance where you essentially need a starter to replace a starter.

 Can long relief pitchers be used in shorter appearances?
 Yes.
 If needed, long relief pitchers can be used for a short appearance in a game.
 For example, if a game is tied and goes into extra innings, you may need to use a long relief pitcher to get to your closer.

-Another situation to consider is the game after an extra inning game.
-If you used a number of pitchers in your bullpen, you might be short staffed while those pitchers recover from extensive work.
+Another situation to consider is the game after an extra-inning game.
+If you used a number of pitchers in your bullpen, you might be short-staffed while those pitchers recover from extensive work.
 This is another scenario where your long relief pitchers may come into play.

 Middle Relief Pitchers (MRP)

 Middle Relief Pitchers are more common to see in a game.
 Middle relief pitchers may make appearances anywhere from 1 to 4 innings.
-They will most likely appear for an inning or two, but can stretch a little longer if needed.
+They will most likely appear for an inning or two but can stretch a little longer if needed.

 You will most likely see a MRP when a starter throws a lot of pitches early and hits a pitch count early in the game.
 For example, if a starter has a rough first inning or second inning where they throw a lot of pitches, that will likely make their appearance shorter.

 In the modern era, starting pitchers are not expected to throw as deep into a game.
 Bullpens are full of long and short relievers to help get through a line-up.
 If a starter can deliver a strong 6 to 7 innings, the bullpen is often capable of closing out the game.
-The question is which pitcher do you use and when?
+The question is, which pitcher do you use and when?

-The Reason for Relief
+The reason for relief

 You may have a starting pitcher who gets injured early in the game.
 You may have a pitcher who simply has a poor outing.
 You may have a pitcher who is returning from injury.
 Or you may have a pitcher who has simply hit their pitch count limit for that game.

-Managing Pitchers is an Art
+Managing pitchers is an art

 In some cases, managers will sacrifice a game a burn a long relief pitcher in order to bolster their bullpen for the rest of the series.
 Middle relief pitchers and long relief pitchers have a multitude of purposes, but it always comes down to your coaching philosophy and the circumstances of the game.

 Our apologies if you found this post unhelpful.